 Troubleshooting

-- Overbaking the muffins: can cause them to become dry and hard.
+- Overbaking the muffins can cause them to become dry and hard.
 Check the muffins a few minutes before the end of the baking time and remove them from the oven as soon as they are cooked through.
-Use a cake tester or toothpick, it should come out clean.
+Use a cake tester or toothpick; it should come out clean.

 Related recipes you might like:

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.